Dasiglucagon for multiple-dose

 *The iLET™ from Beta Bionics

-Zealand has initiated two Phase IIa trials with dasiglucagon in December 2016.
-The Phase IIa trials are designed to provide the foundation for longer clinical trials with the multiple-dose version of dasiglucagon in the dual-hormone artificial pancreas system.
-Results from both trials are expected in H1 2017.
+Zealand has initiated two Phase 2a trials with dasiglucagon in December 2016.
+The Phase 2a trials are designed to provide the foundation for longer clinical trials with the multiple-dose version of dasiglucagon in the dual-hormone artificial pancreas system.

 Zealand is collaborating with Beta Bionics on the development of first-in-class dual-hormone bionic pancreas system for treatment of people with type 1 diabetes.
 The objective of the collaboration is to combine essential proprietary product rights from each party to advance a new dual-hormonal artificial, or bionic, pancreas system to the next step in its clinical development.
 Such a system has the ultimate potential to offer people with diabetes on insulin therapy more efficacious, safer, and easier blood sugar control for better long-term disease management and outcomes.